FARM’s new business team visited Nashville, TN, for the PIMA Consumer Insights Conference. Learn about the highlights of PIMA 2019 in Music City!

 Just because we’re traveling for work doesn’t mean we can’t have a little fun in Music City!
 While networking with other PIMA attendees, we got a group together and ventured to the Grand Ole Opry to enjoy some live music.

-To learn more about FARM’s impact with leading insurance companies, carriers, and brokers, and to see examples of our work, call 716-989-3200 or send an email to Jill Fecher to start a conversation.
+To learn more about FARM’s impact with leading insurance companies, carriers, and brokers, and to see examples of our work, send an email to Jill Fecher to start a conversation.